MicrosoftDocs/win32/desktop-src/WMP/currentpositiontext.md

 ---
 title: CURRENTPOSITIONTEXT
-description: This is a predefined TEXT element with the following default values. ms.assetid: 00574ead-85f2-4321-9e4e-2836be058e8c
+description: This is a predefined TEXT element with the following default values. | CURRENTPOSITIONTEXT ms.assetid: 00574ead-85f2-4321-9e4e-2836be058e8c
 keywords:
 - CURRENTPOSITIONTEXT Windows Media Player